play-with-docker/play-with-docker.github.io/_posts/2017-4-12-swarm-service-discovery.markdown

 docker service ps wordpressdb
 ```

-You should get an output like the following one where the 2 tasks (replicas) of the service are listed.
+You should get an output like the following one where the 1 task  of the service are listed.

 ```.term1
 $  docker service ps wordpressdb